sdpunit/Study-buddy-app/items/report.md

 Our team did not attempt the surprise feature.

-**Other**

-*[TODO What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 ## Summary of Known Errors and Bugs

 1. *Bug 1:* Timer Video